hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Identifying the real risks**

 In the past year, many working artists  have publicly shared intense fear and anger over new "AI" technologies.
-They've spoken about fear over "AI" threatens their livelihoods and professional identities, anger at models being trained on their artwork without consent, and the perception that "AI" researchers are trying to automate creativity to make human artists obsolete.
+They've spoken about fear over the threat of "AI" to them: threats to their livelihoods, professional identities (through associating their name with prompts), as well as reusing their personal styles, and their anger at models being trained on their artwork without consent and the perception that "AI" researchers are trying to automate creativity to make human artists obsolete.

 These threats to livehoods are real and the potential harms need to be addressed.
 This is particularly relevant to certain classes of professionals like concept artists and illustrators.

 **Addressing threats requires identifying them correctly.
 One of the goals of this post is to look at similar historical examples to help understand the threats.**   Focusing on the wrong problem leads to bad solutions and fruitless arguments.